The Ultimate Spring Cleaning Checklist

 The most overlooked dirt-catcher in your home, these guys rarely get any cleaning love.
 Take a rag with some soap and water (and a Magic Eraser, perhaps?) to get ’em squeaky clean.

-CEILING FAN BLADES
+2. Dust the CEILING FAN BLADES

 We know you haven’t really noticed your ceiling fans for the past five months.
 But they’re there, and they’re disgusting.
 Since you’ll probably be using those puppies a lot more now that temps are rising, here’s the easy way to clean them using only a pillowcase.
 (Prepare to be repulsed by what you find.)